History of Malta: End of British presence and new regional alliances

 U.S. President George H. W. Bush and USSR leader Mikhail Gorbachev meeting in Valletta in December 1989.

-On 1 April 1979 the last British forces left the island after the end of the economic pact to stabilise the Maltese economy.
+On 1 April 1979 the last British forces left the island after the end of the economic pact to stabilize the Maltese economy.
 This is celebrated as Freedom Day (Jum Il-Ħelsien) on 31 March.
 Celebrations start with a ceremony in Floriana near the War Memorial.
 A popular event on this memorable day is the traditional regatta.
 The regatta is held at the Grand Harbour and the teams taking part in it give it their best shot to win the much coveted aggregate Regatta Shield.

 Under Mintoff's premiership, Malta began establishing close cultural and economic ties with Muammar Gaddafi's Libya, as well as diplomatic and military ties with North Korea.

 During the Mintoff years, Libya had loaned several million dollars to Malta to make up for the loss of rental income which followed the closure of British military bases in Malta.
 These closer ties with Libya meant a dramatic new (but short-lived) development in Maltese foreign policy: Western media reported that Malta appeared to be turning its back on NATO, the UK, and Europe generally.

 History books were published that began to spread the idea of a disconnection between the Italian and Catholic populations, and instead tried to promote the theory of closer cultural and ethnic ties with North Africa.
 This new development was noted by Boissevain in 1991: "The Labour government broke off relations with NATO and sought links with the Arab world.
 After 900 years of being linked to Europe, Malta began to look southward.
 Muslims, still remembered in folklore for savage pirate attacks, were redefined as blood brothers".

 Malta and Libya had entered into a Friendship and Cooperation Treaty, in response to repeated overtures by Gaddafi for a closer, more formal union between the two countries; and, for a brief period, Arabic had become a compulsory subject in Maltese secondary schools.
 In 1984 the Mariam Al-Batool Mosque was officially opened by Muammar Gaddafi in Malta, two years after its completion.

 In 1980 an oil rig of the Italian company Saipem commissioned by Texaco to drill on behalf of the Maltese government 68 nautical miles south-east of Malta had to stop operations after being threatened by a Libyan gunboat.
 Both Malta and Libya claimed economic rights to the area and this incident raised tensions.
 The matter was referred to the International Court of Justice in 1982 but the court's ruling in 1985 dealt only with the delineation of a small part of the contested territory.

 In 1980, Malta signed a neutrality agreement with Italy, under which Malta agreed not to enter into any alliance and Italy agreed to guarantee Malta's neutrality.
 Malta's relations with Italy have been described as "generally excellent".